Arlberg Road Tunnel

 In 2015 the Asfinag installed "Vehicle Hotspot Detectors" on both mouths of the tunnel.
-Trucks and busses with >3,5 t must pass it.The detector controlls the temperature from engine, exhaust, brakes and other parts of the vehicles.
-If they are to hot, it is forbidden to use the tunnel.
+Trucks and busses with >3,5 t must pass it.
+The detector checks the temperature from engine, exhaust, brakes and other parts of the vehicles.
+If they are too hot, it is forbidden to use the tunnel.

-In summer 2023 and 2024 the tunnel was closed for five to six months for ground reconstuction works.
+In summer 2023 and 2024 the tunnel was closed for five to six months for ground reconstruction works.